 Howard worked in the local cotton mill at age 14.
 On weekends, he often played for dances in the community.
 He pointed to his family as his greatest musical influence.
 He said they never showed him much, but he learned by listening and observing.
 Howard played with both Snuffy and Hope Jenkins while he was growing up.
 The Jenkins brothers influenced Earl Scruggs, Don Reno, and the development of bluegrass banjo playing.

 For a few years, Howard lived in Missouri where he played guitar regularly in a bluegrass band.
 He also played fiddle at dances and played with movie star Wayne Whitt.
 Howard served in the Korean War, and he took a few years off when he returned.
-However, his son became a fine rhythm guitar player, and the two played together for a number of years before his son passed away.
+His son became a fine rhythm guitar player, and the two played together for a number of years before his son passed away.